|Ask the Experts

 X-Line Asset Management

+Depends on a number of factors, including Do you have area array devices (BGA, CSP)?
+Are most of your soldering problems are with area array devices?
+Are you low mix, high volume or high mix, low volume?
 Yes to the first two questions and high mix, low volume points you towards Xray.
 It is harder to perform optical inspection at high volumes, especially with high complexity (e.g., high-end servers).
 In addition, AOI can be setup in a number of locations (after screen print, after placement, etc.), while Xray is best after reflow.

 CEO & Managing Partner